 "It may be hard to understand why the church was built here," says Monterio.
 "It's built right on the shore.
 The water flows right through here."

-Like many other structures in the city, the church was rebuilt multiple times -- in this case mainly due to rainwater damage.
+Like many other structures in the city, the church was rebuilt multiple times -- in this case mainly because of rainwater damage.

 Meanwhile, off the coast lie multiple untouched shipwrecks, evidence of a transitional moment in Cape Verde's history, when the slave trade declined and the archipelago was forced to repurpose itself, becoming a port of call for whalers and ships on transatlantic journeys.